hpowell-UNB/cs2063-fall-2024-labs/chipmunk/Lab4/README.md

 With the permissions in place let's add the app notifications.

 1. Open the ```AlarmReceiver``` class and update the implementation for the ```onReceive``` function to instantiate the ```NotificationHelper``` class and call the empty ```handleNotification``` function.
-	* Be sure to pass in the context
+	* __HINT__: Take note of the function signature.
+Be sure to pass in the context object provided in the onReceive function.

 1. Open the ```NotificationUtils``` class and complete the implementation for the ```handleNotification``` method by adding a notification.
 	* Follow the _*Create a basic notification*_ section in the [simple notification guide](https://developer.android.com/develop/ui/views/notifications/build-notification#simple-notification) for this
+		* NOTES:
+			* The code example in this guide assumes this will be added directly into an Activity class.
+			* Any references to context specific functions (for example: getSystemService) needs to be called from the __context__ object passed into the function.
 	* The tap action of this notification will be to start ```MainActivity``` (i.e. clicking on the notification takes the user back to the app)
 		* Constant values for the channel ID and notification ID can be found in the ```Constants``` file
 		* Additional notes for building the notification channel: